-With more consumer and professional cameras requiring more faster and more expensive memory cards to capture 4K or high frame rate 1080p for slow motion, there are more opportunities for scammers to take advantage of consumers.
+With more consumer and professional cameras requiring more faster and more expensive memory cards to capture video in 4K or high frame rate 1080p for slow motion, there are more opportunities for scammers to take advantage of consumers.

 As part of our business, we utilize many high-end cameras for testing and multimedia creation so we fully understand how important and expensive quality memory cards can be.

 Our staff is involved in a lot of active videography and filmmaking groups on Facebook and have begun to see a trend in people buying high-end SanDisk SD cards like their Extreme Pro series which doesn't work in their cameras despite being shown as a compatible SD card model.